IsaacSchemm/ISchemm.DurationFinder/README.md

 * OpenGraphDurationProvider (for pages with an OpenGraph style `<meta property="video:duration">` tag)
 * OEmbedDiscoveryDurationProvider (for pages that provide oEmbed discovery through a `<link>` element to a JSON endpoint)
 * OEmbedJsonDurationProvider (for oEmbed JSON endpoints that include a non-standard `duration` field)
+* HlsPlaylistDurationProvider (for HLS VOD playlists)
+* HlsChunklistDurationProvider (for HLS VOD chunklists)

 ## Support